TN 126 (09-24)

 1.

-Ask the individual if he or she requires the item(s) of unusual value because of his or her physical condition.
+Ask the individual if they require the item(s) of unusual value because of their physical condition.

 If no, record the individual's response in the Remarks section of the application, and go to Step 3.